Characters: Avatar: The Last Airbender: Team Avatar

-- Red Oni, Blue Oni: The red to Katara's blue.
+- Red Oni, Blue Oni: The poor hygiene, blunt red to Katara's demure, caring blue.

-- Sadistic Choice: Was forced to choose between saving Appa from Sandbenders or saving the rest of the Gaang from a collapsing building.
+- Sadistic Choice: Was forced to choose between saving Appa from Sandbenders or saving the rest of the Gaang from a building that was being pulled into the Spirit World.
 She tried to Take a Third Option, but her Achilles' Heel was active at the time.
-"I'm sorry, Appa."